OpenDSA/OpenDSA/RST/en/Glossary.rst

    stack
       A list-like structure in which elements may be inserted or removed from only one end.

+   strategy
+      An approach to accomplish a task, often encapsulated as an algorithm.

+   Strategy design pattern
+      A :term:`design pattern` that separates the algorithm for performing a task from the control for applying that task to each member of a collection.
+      A good example is a generic sorting function that takes a collection of records (such as an array) and a "strategy" in the form of an algorithm that knows how to extract the key from a record in the array.
+      Only subtly different from the :term:`Visitor design pattern`, where the difference is primarily one of intent rather than syntax.
+      The strategy design pattern is focused on encapsulating an activity that is part of a larger process, so that different ways of performing that activity can be substituted.
+      The visitor design pattern is focused on encapsulating an activity that will be performed on all members of a collection so that completely different activities can be substituted within a generic method that accesses all of the collection members.

    strict partial order
       In set notation, a relation that is :term:`irreflexive`,